meal/awesome-resources/README.md

 > A curated list of resources I find useful and use in both my professional career as well as for hobbies.
+> Some sections (like nginx) are just link to their respective awesome compilations

 ### Contents